Continuous Sensitivity Analysis for $\delta N$ Formalism: Review of Gradient Expansion and Formalism

 One can further demonstrate that this source-term formulation is formally equivalent to the gradient-expansion solution.
 Linearizing the modified equation \eqref{KG_with_source} and substituting $Q_k = z\mathcal{R}_k/a$ leads to

 Expanding $\mathcal{R}_k$ in powers of $k^2$ and isolating the contribution at order $k^{2(i+1)}$ yields

 Integrating twice gives

 The right-hand side corresponds to the $(i+1)$th term in the gradient expansion \eqref{expansions_GD}.
-This establishes the equivalence between the source-term formulation and the higher-order matching procedure.
+This establishes the equivalence between the source-term formulation and the higher-order matching method.
 Consequently, the $\delta N$ formalism can be extended beyond the strict long-wavelength approximation by incorporating this effective source term, allowing the nonlinear advantages of the $\delta N$ approach to be retained while consistently accounting for gradient interactions.

 Having established the correspondence between the gradient-corrected $\delta N$ framework and the gradient-expansion solution at linear order, one can extend the analysis to higher-order perturbations in order to quantify primordial non-Gaussianity \cite{komatsu2001acoustic, maldacena2003non, bartolo2004non, liguori2010primordial, chen2010primordial, wang2014inflation, cai2018revisiting, namjoo2025geometry}.
-A convenient parametrization of the leading non-Gaussian signal is provided by the nonlinear parameter $f_{\rm NL}$, which characterizes the amplitude of the bispectrum of the curvature perturbation.
-By utilising the $\delta N$ expansion \eqref{dN_expansion_standard} up to second order, one can explicitly compute the shape function of the three-point correlator as
+A convenient parametrization of the leading non-Gaussian signal is provided by the nonlinear parameter $f_{\rm NL}$, which characterizes the amplitude of the curvature perturbation bispectrum.
+By utilizing the $\delta N$ expansion \eqref{dN_expansion_standard} up to second order, one can explicitly compute the shape function of the three-point correlator as

 Here $\mathcal{P}^{ab}(k)$ denotes the cross-power spectrum of the initial phase-space perturbations, defined by

 Comparing this with the standard definition of the shape function,

 one finds the following relation for $f_{\rm NL}$: